Question: Did Fiscal Policy Create the Housing Bubble?Posted: December 15, 2013

 So really the question I am asking is that could the policies that gave the U.S. Fannie and Freddie, the FDIC insurance of small banks, and the long history of bailing out investment banks be the primary cause of the housing bubble.
 The history of small banks in the US is tremendous, with the restrictions on branching causing large instability throughout much of the gold standard.
 This limit on branching exists to an extent today and with FDIC insurance there is a creation of exuberance, this is the animal spirits not wall street bankers trying to make earnings goals so that they can lease a BMW.

 While for a very long while I was partial to the theory that monetary expansion caused the housing bubble and then the crash, today I see that as only a background effect.
-To me monetary expansion can cause mal investment but the fallout of such mal investment wouldn’t be concentrated in one sector rather it could be representative of a large scale financial phenomena.
+To me monetary expansion can cause mal investment but the fallout of such mal investment wouldn’t be concentrated in one sector rather it could be representative of a large scale financial phenomena more related with uncertainty.
 The issue with the contemporary Austrian monetary theory is this exactly.
 The link between cause and effect, I feel, is many times over exaggerated.
 There are other issues in my opinion, mainly distortive and over bearing regulatory and fiscal policy since the late 90s.